 Treatment of modifiable risk factors such as poor oral hygiene, diabetes, and smoking improves outcomes.

 For all forms of periodontitis, the first phase of treatment consists of thorough scaling (professional cleaning with hand or ultrasonic instruments) and root planing (removal of diseased or toxin-affected cementum and dentin followed by smoothing of the root) to remove plaque and calculus deposits.
-Thorough home oral hygiene is necessary and includes careful brushing, flossing, and use of a rubber tip to help clean.
+Thorough home oral hygiene is necessary and includes careful brushing and flossing to help clean.
 It may include chlorhexidine swabs or rinses.
 A therapist should help teach the patient how to do these procedures.
-The patient is reevaluated after 3 wk.
+The patient is reevaluated after 3 weeks.
 If pockets are no deeper than 4 mm at this point, the only treatment needed is regular cleanings.
 Sometimes a flap of gum tissue is made to allow access for scaling and planing of deeper parts of the root.

 If deeper pockets persist, systemic antibiotics can be used.
-A common regimen is amoxicillin 500 mg po tid for 10 days.
+A common regimen is amoxicillin 500 mg orally 3 times a day for 10 days.
 In addition, a gel containing doxycycline or microspheres of minocycline can be placed into isolated recalcitrant pockets.
-These drugs are resorbed in 2 wk.
+These drugs are resorbed in 2 weeks.

 Another approach is to surgically eliminate the pocket and recontour the bone (pocket reduction/elimination surgery) so that the patient can clean the depth of the normal crevice (sulcus) between the tooth and gingiva.
 In certain patients, regenerative surgery and bone grafting are done to encourage alveolar bone growth.
 Splinting of loose teeth and selective reshaping of tooth surfaces to eliminate traumatic occlusion may be necessary.
 Extractions are often necessary in advanced disease.
 Contributing systemic factors should be controlled before initiating periodontal therapy.

-Ninety percent of patients with necrotizing ulcerative periodontitis due to HIV (HIV-associated periodontitis) respond to combined treatment with scaling and planing, irrigation of the sulcus with povidone-iodine (which the dentist applies with a syringe), regular use of chlorhexidine mouth rinses, and systemic antibiotics, usually metronidazole 250 mg po tid for 14 days.
+Ninety percent of patients with necrotizing ulcerative periodontitis due to HIV (HIV-associated periodontitis) respond to combined treatment with scaling and planing, irrigation of the sulcus with povidone-iodine (which the dentist applies with a syringe), regular use of chlorhexidine mouth rinses, and systemic antibiotics, usually metronidazole 250 mg orally 3 times a day for 14 days.

-Localized aggressive periodontitis requires periodontal surgery plus oral antibiotics (eg, amoxicillin 500 mg qid or metronidazole 250 mg tid for 14 days).
+Localized aggressive periodontitis requires periodontal surgery plus oral antibiotics (eg, amoxicillin 500 mg 4 times a day or metronidazole 250 mg 3 times a day for 14 days).